 Academic Archers is a community of BBC Radio4's The Archers fans with an academic interest in the show.

-Academic Archers is an experimental form of academic community with The Archers as a lens through which wider issues can be explored.
+Academic Archers is an experimental form of academic community which uses The Archers as a lens through which wider issues can be explored.
 As a community we share our knowledge of the programme, our research interests, and a lot of laughs, creating the academic field if you will, of Ambridgeology.
-In all that we do, are values are to be 'curious, generous and joyful'.
+In all that we do, our values are to be 'curious, generous and joyful'.

 — Nicola headlam